 Psoriatic arthritis combines the typical skin symptoms of psoriasis — dry, scaly skin — with the joint pain and stiffness of inflammatory arthritis.
 Psoriatic arthritis is unusual in that UVA rays can actually improve its skin symptoms.
 In fact, many people with the condition look forward to the sun and humidity of summer because it brings relief from their dry, itchy skin.
 That said, there is a limit to the amount of sun people with psoriatic arthritis or psoriasis should get.
 Excessive sun exposure can damage skin cells and make psoriasis worse.
 A small percentage of people with psoriatic arthritis or psoriasis are very sensitive to the sun and should avoid unnecessary sun exposure.

 A great many drugs — including drugs used to treat arthritis — can increase the skin’s sensitivity to the sun.
 If you take any of these drugs, you may be at a higher risk of skin redness and burning.
-Among these medicines are nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil), naproxen (Aleve), and celecoxib (Celebrex), which are used to reduce pain and inflammation in all types of arthritis.
+Among these medicines are nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil, Motrin), naproxen (Aleve and others), and celecoxib (Celebrex), which are used to reduce pain and inflammation in all types of arthritis.
 Antimalarial drugs such as chloroquine (Aralen) and hydroxychloroquine (Plaquenil), used to treat lupus and rheumatoid arthritis (RA), can increase sun sensitivity as well.
-And sulfasalazine (Azulfidine) and methotrexate (Rheumatrex, Trexall), common drugs for the treatment of RA, are well known for causing sun sensitivity.
+And sulfasalazine (Azulfidine) and methotrexate (Rheumatrex, Trexall, and others), common drugs for the treatment of RA, are well known for causing sun sensitivity.

 Other classes of drugs, such as some diuretics (for high blood pressure), sulfonylureas (for diabetes), tricyclic antidepressants, antihistamines, antibiotics, and cardiac drugs can increase sun sensitivity as well.
 It’s a good idea to check the label of any drug you are taking to see if it has this effect.